Raion17/SidescrollerGame/README.md

 - Jump: Up key &uarr;

 ## Alpha Version 0.0.4
-By clicking this link you will be redirected to the alpha version of the game.
+By clicking the link you will be redirected to the alpha version of the game.
 [Kingdom Escape](https://kingdomescape.000webhostapp.com/)

 ## Contact